Ehye-tech/Ehye-tech/README.md

 # Hello, I'm Eunice 👋

-I'm a full stack engineer with a passion for crafting robust, scalable, and user-centric web applications.
-With a solid foundation in both frontend and backend development, I strive to deliver seamless digital experiences that delight users and drive business growth.
+Meet your go-to Backend Engineer with a flair for frontend tech!
+I thrive on crafting robust, scalable, and lightning-fast data systems.
+With expertise in microservices, Node.js, Nest JS, AWS, and Angular, I'm all about fun challenges.
+I love welcoming new perspectives, collaborating with cross-functional squads, and teaming up with anyone interested in discussing or learning technologies further.

 ## About Me